Your funds are safe in banks, CBN assures depositors

-The Central Bank of Nigeria (CBN) has assured depositors and customers of Nigerian banks of the safety of their funds in the banks.
+The Central Bank of Nigeria, CBN, has assured banks customers that their funds are safe in the banks.

-The Acting Director, Corporate Communications Department of the CBN, Hakama Sidi-Ali, gave the assurance in a statement on Wednesday.

-According to Mrs Sidi-Ali, the assurance was informed by reports about a recommendation for the federal government to take over some CBN-supervised financial institutions.
+This assurance came on the back of some media reports hinting about a recommendation for the Federal Government to take over some CBN-supervised financial institutions.

-The News Agency of Nigeria (NAN) reports that there have been unconfirmed reports by some media outlets about plans by the CBN to take over Titan Trust Bank (former Union Bank) and Keystone Bank.

-This is allegedly linked to a report by Jim Obazee, CBN’s special investigator, that former governor of the bank, Godwin Emefiele, used his proxies to acquire the two financial institutions.
+CBN, in a press statement yesterday signed by its Acting Director, Corporate Communication, Mrs. Sidi-Ali Hakama, said: “The CBN has noticed reports, in certain media outlets, about a recommendation for the Federal Government to take over some CBN-supervised financial institutions.

 “For the avoidance of doubt, Nigerian banks remain safe and sound.